In this Article

 - Arrivals (aka “ASNs”) and Receipts: For certain fulfillment channels, Pipe17 can automate creating an ASN at the 3PL and pick up the receipt to track which items were received.
 It can also sync this data to Pipe17 or ERP entities like Purchase orders or Transfer orders.

 We introduced the concept of locations earlier in this guide, and now it’s time to configure them.
 Locations exist within both your fulfillment channel and your sales channel.
 Your sales channel and fulfillment channel have their own names and internal location IDs for each location.
-Because they don’t communicate with each other outside of Pipe17, the internal IDs won’t match each other, and the names may or may not match.
+However, they do not communicate with each other outside of Pipe17, so the internal IDs won’t match each other, and the names may not necessarily match.
 Location mapping is how Pipe17 knows which selling channel location(s) correspond to which fulfillment channel location.

 You need to map your locations for multiple reasons:

 - Many sales channels require a location to be specified when sending fulfillments back to the sales channel.
-In this case, until a location is mapped, we cannot sync your fulfillments and your orders will remain in “unfulfilled/unshipped” status at the sales channel.
+In this case, until a location is mapped, Pipe17 cannot sync your fulfillments and your orders will remain in “unfulfilled/unshipped” status within the sales channel.

 - If your orders come in from the sales channel “pre-assigned” to a specific location, we need to know which location this corresponds to in the fulfillment channel.